just-buildsystem/justbuild/share/man/just.1.md

 **`--no-rotate`**
 Do not rotate gargabe-collection generations.
 Instead, only carry out clean up tasks that do not affect what is stored in the cache.
+Incompatible with `--all`.

+**`--all`**
+Do not rotate garbage-collection generations and do not split large files.
+Instead, remove all cache generations at once.
+Incompatible with `--no-rotate`.

 EXIT STATUS
 ===========